rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 <a href="https://itunes.apple.com/us/app/openvpn-connect/id590379981?mt=8" target="_blank">
 <img src="./images/logos/app-store.svg" alt="Get it on the App Store" height="60"></a>

-Install the "OpenVPN Connect" application on your Android device.
+Install the "OpenVPN Connect" application on your iOS device.

 ## Device Configuration for Full & Split Tunnel VPN